karlnicoll/website/about.md

 ## Who are you?

-My name is Karl, and I’m a husband, father of one, and a software developer.
+My name is Karl, and I’m a husband, father of two, and a software developer.
 I’m currently based out of Cambridge in the United Kingdom.
 I like football, long distance running, mountain biking, most kinds of music, movies and gaming.